Your Practice. Your Way.

 • Prepare for registration and licensing requirements

-• Establish compliance framework appropriate to chosen model
+• Establish a compliance framework appropriate to your chosen model

 • Secure necessary insurance coverages